grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "You could flip over the main power to draw from the emergency hotel batteries --- but with the bilge motors running, they'll deplete those batteries in a matter of an hour or so."

-"No," said Percy.
-"That leaves us with no maneuvering.
+"No, that leaves us with no maneuvering.
 Give me another option."

-"We could surface of course.
-Though we will never lose them running diesels, and it is almost daylight now," said Hemi.
+"We could surface, of course.
+Though we will never lose them running diesels, and it is almost daylight now."

 "Of this I am fucking aware.
-But I think that's what we're fucking doing because at least we'll be fucking moving.
+But I think that's what we're fucking doing because at least we'll be moving.
 How much garbage is on the surface?"

-"There is still a fair amount of coverage, though I do believe we have passed through the densest mass of the garbage patch now."
+"There is still a fair amount of coverage, though I do believe we have already passed through the densest mass of the patch."

-"And how far behind are our fucking malformed pursuers?"
+"And how far behind are our fucking pursuers?"

 "Fewer than ten nautical miles."